What options and avenues do you have to explore entrepreneurship during your INSEAD MBA?

 In addition to the electives, in between periods we offer field trips that focus on building businesses in a particular region such as China, India, Russia or Silicon Valley.
 Led by INSEAD faculty, these trips offer great opportunities to meet with a wide variety of local executives and investors, as well as INSEAD alumni living and working in that region.

-The INSEAD Centre for Entrepreneurship (ICE) looks to promote entrepreneurial ambitions and activities within INSEAD.
+The Rudolf and Valeria Maag INSEAD Centre for Entrepreneurship looks to promote entrepreneurial ambitions and activities within INSEAD.
 Three key activities under its realm are the Startup Bootcamp, the Entrepreneurs-in-Residence (EiR) programme and the INSEAD Venture Competition (IVC).

 Offered over a weekend in P1, the popular Startup Bootcamp is an intensive and interactive training designed to test your appetite and jump-start the adventure.
 Many business ventures started by INSEAD MBAs were originally formulated in the Bootcamp and further developed in the various classes.